navipartner/docs/content/en/docs/fiscalization/serbia/how-to/post_cle/index.md

 ---
-title: "Post customer ledger entries from a POS entry"
+title: "Post customer ledger entries from a POS entry (RS fiscalization)"
 description: "This article guides you through the process of posting customer ledger entries from a POS entry."
 lead: ""
 date: 2024-10-07T13:21:13+02:00